-Assignments will not be accepted after the last official day of class.
+Assignments other than the Final Exam will not be accepted after the last official day of class (May 6th).

 Methods for Assessing Expected Student Learning Outcomes: Quizzes, writing assignments, midterm exam, final exam.

 COURSE ASSIGNMENTS/GRADING INFORMATION:

 Participation/Engagement in Class Activities/COVID-19 Safety (worth up to 200 points or 20% of the course grade):